ImeneYAHIAOUI/al-newbank/README.md

 An example of a NestJS project using our SDK can be found in the **web-sdk-example/nestjs-web-service** directory.
 This example demonstrates secure payment processing using data from a given card.

-Additionally, the script **./run-all-tests.sh** in the **web-sdk-example/testScripts** directory implements a complete usage scenario for our SDK.
+Additionally, the script `run-all-tests.sh` in the **web-sdk-example/testScripts** directory implements a complete usage scenario for our SDK.
 It showcases different transaction cases with no anomalies, demonstrates the retry mechanism in case of a timeout, and illustrates the backpressure mechanism in case of a high number of requests.